bccp/nbodykit/docs/source/index.rst

 **nbodykit** is an open source project written in Python that provides a set of state-of-the-art, large-scale structure algorithms useful in the analysis of cosmological datasets from N-body simulations and observational surveys.
-All algorithms are massively parallel and run using Message Passing Interface (MPI).
+All algorithms are massively parallel and run using the Message Passing Interface (MPI).

 Driven by the optimism regarding the abundance and availability of